maim-lain/depraved-awakening/README.md

 - That's not casual wear
 - Hold her -> Squeeze her
 - Judy night scene (you can only choose one option):
-  - #1 - Finger her: Turn her on her back
+  - Option 1 - Finger her: Turn her on her back
-  - #2 - Finger her ass: Turn her on her stomach
+  - Option 2 - Finger her ass: Turn her on her stomach
   - You won't get caught so keep going

 <br>